 Sure, we all know the Hollywood sign and the Walt Disney Concert Hall, but what’s the scoop on the rest of our city’s public art?
-Here are the backstories on eight of our favorites.
+Here are the backstories on eight of our favorites in Los Angeles.

 "Torso" by Robert Graham

 Carved from solid aluminum blocks, this elegant 2003 nude stands at the intersection of Rodeo Drive and Dayton Way.
 The artist, who died in 2008, is considered a master of the human form.
 Quirky side note: He made a cameo appearance as a Venezuelan dictator in The Life Aquatic with Steve Zissou, starring his wife, Anjelica Huston.

 This 30-foot-tall dancer with a five-o’clock shadow was erected on a building in Venice in 1989; the sculptor intended it to be an homage to boardwalk street performers.
 The kicking leg, stilled for years after residents complained it was noisy, now moves during daylight hours only.

 "Binoculars" by Claes Oldenburg and Coosje van Bruggen

 This giant pair of binoculars marks the entryway to a Venice building, designed by Frank Gehry, that once housed advertising agency Chiat Day.
 Its giant message of voyeurism is as relevant in this age of hacked-cell-phone photos as it was when it was installed in 1989.